+- (1) Location of the DZ.

-- (2) Numbers and types of aircraft involved. - (3) Fuel requirements. - (4) Time period for the drop. - (5) Requirements for tower support at Forney Army Airfield (whether or not aircraft will land at Forney Army Airfield).
+- (2) Numbers and types of aircraft involved.

+- (3) Fuel requirements.

+- (4) Time period for the drop.

+(5) Requirements for tower support at Forney Army Airfield (whether aircraft will land at Forney Army Airfield).

 5-4.
 Aviation flight restrictions